Benchmarking quantum phase-space methods for near-resonant light propagation

 \section{Dynamics of the positive $P$ distribution}

 In the PPR, the density operator is expanded in an overcomplete basis of coherent states.
 This construction maps the operator equations of motion onto $c$-number stochastic differential equations defined on an enlarged phase space, in which each complex variable is paired with an independent conjugate variable.
 The resulting distribution function $\Prob$ is normalized over the full complex phase space and can be interpreted as a quasiprobability density $P(\bm{\alpha}, t)$.
 Here $\bm{\alpha} = (\alpha_j,\alpha_j^{+},\beta_{1n},\beta_{1n}^{+},\beta_{2n},\beta_{2n}^{+})^{\top}$ denotes the full set of phase-space variables.
-This representation allows nonclassical states and nonlinear atom–light interactions to be treated in a numerically tractable manner, although, as discussed below, it may suffer from instabilities at long times.
+This representation is particularly powerful as it allows nonclassical states and nonlinear atom–light interactions to be treated in a numerically tractable manner.
+However, as discussed below, these simulations can be susceptible to numerical instabilities at long integration times.

 Using the operator correspondences listed in Table~\ref{table:mapping_rules}, we obtain a Fokker–Planck equation for the positive $P$ distribution containing first- and second-order derivatives,

 There are no mixed derivatives involving variables belonging to different spatial or frequency cells, reflecting the locality of both the atom–light interaction and the optical reservoir.
 The diffusion matrix therefore has a block-diagonal structure, with one block per cell $n=(j,\nu)$: